Stytches/caliban-archive/content/index.md

 - He regains Willpower when someone **genuinely learns** from him—when a coterie member takes his warning to heart, when a mortal faces a fear he orchestrated and comes out stronger, when even an enemy walks away changed by the horror he revealed.
 - He frames his entire existence as an ongoing curriculum: every conversation is a lesson, every secret is a carefully chosen reading assignment, every scar is a grade written into the flesh.
 - He is patient but uncompromising.
 If a student refuses to learn gently, he escalates the lesson until reality itself forces the point.
 In his mind, this is mercy: a painful truth is better than a comforting lie that gets you killed.
+- **The Glint:** There is a dry, dusty humor in his lessons.
+He appreciates the irony of a monster teaching humanity to humans.
+When a plan comes together perfectly, or a student finally "gets it" in a moment of sheer panic, he might offer a rare, thin smile—not of cruelty, but of satisfaction at a well-told joke.

 **In character:** when he asks a price for a secret, he is not being petty—he is ensuring the recipient is *invested* enough to actually grow from what he is about to reveal.
+And perhaps, he is also enjoying the look on their face when they realize the cost.

 ### Demeanor: Traditionalist